about

 photo credit: Vincent Ricafort

-Filipino American and Hawaii born actor Kimee Balmilero is best known for her regular role as Medical Examiner Dr. Noelani Cunha on CBS’ Hawaii Five-0 and Magnum P.I.
-She was recently cast as a series regular in the ABC pilot Josep playing comedian Jo Koy’s sister Geraldine.
-Kimee’s other professional credits include Doogie Kameloha MD on Disney+, Two Tickets To Paradise on The Hallmark Channel, the Daytime Emmy nominated children’s musical TV series Hi-5, the Original Broadway Cast of Mamma Mia, and the 2nd National Touring Company of Miss Saigon.
-She studied improv & sketch comedy at the Uprights Citizens Brigade Theatre in Hollywood and performs with the ongoing show Filipino AF whenever she is back in Los Angeles.
+Filipino American and Hawaii-born actor Kimee Balmilero has captivated audiences with her standout role as Medical Examiner Dr. Noelani Cunha on CBS’s Hawaii Five-0 and Magnum P.I.
+Her career has recently soared to new heights with her casting as a series regular in ABC’s pilot Josep, where she’ll shined as comedian Jo Koy’s sister, Geraldine.
+Kimee’s dynamic range is showcased through her work on Disney+’s Doogie Kameloha, MD, Hallmark Channel’s Two Tickets to Paradise, and the Daytime Emmy-nominated children’s musical series Hi-5.
+Her stage credentials are equally impressive, with credits including the original Broadway cast of Mamma Mia and the 2nd National Touring Company of Miss Saigon.
+Kimee honed her craft with improv and sketch comedy at the Upright Citizens Brigade Theatre in Hollywood and performs with the ongoing show Filipino AF whenever she is back in Los Angeles.

-Since returning back home to Hawaii in 2012, Kimee founded and is the “Head Sillypino” of Improv Hawaii (aka improvhi) a company dedicated to sketch and improv comedy in Hawaii.
+Since returning home to Hawaii in 2012, Kimee founded and is the “Head Sillypino” of Improv Hawaii (aka improvhi), a company dedicated to sketch and improv comedy in Hawaii.

 In March 2015, she created and produced the first ever Hawaii Comedy Festival at the Honolulu Museum of Art’s Doris Duke Theater.
 The festival has continued to thrive and launched a junior version in the spring of 2020 and in 2021 premiered the original show Polynesian AF – a comedy variety show featuring Hawaii-based Polynesian creatives.